privacy statement for business relations (customer, PAB, prospect, supplier, consultant, influential, etc.)

 If you choose to provide us with information voluntarily, we will use this information in accordance with this privacy statement.

-The following partnerships (jointly referred to as Randstad): Randstad Belgium nv, Randstad Household Services nv, Randstad Construct nv, Randstad Professionals nv (RiseSmart), Randstad Group Belgium nv, Randstad Outsourcing nv and Randstad Sourceright nv) all situated in Access Building, Keizer Karellaan, 586 bus 8, 1082 Brussels, are each responsible for the processing of your personal details (Controller in the sense of the GDPR).
+The following partnerships (jointly referred to as Randstad): Randstad Belgium nv, Randstad Construct nv, Randstad Professionals nv, Randstad Search & Selection and Randstad RiseSmart divisions of Randstad HR Solutions nv, Randstad Group Belgium nv, Randstad Outsourcing nv and Randstad Sourceright nv, all situated in Access Building, Keizer Karellaan, 586 bus 8, 1082 Brussels, are each responsible for the processing of your personal details (Controller in the sense of the GDPR)

 We compile your data as soon as you have sent us this.
 This can be done by e-mail, text message, verbally (by phone, in a Randstad office, during a visit to your company, at an event, training course, etc.), through giving us your business card or in any other possible way.
-This also happens when you are registered as a contact for our services by your company or organisation or if you are registered as a private individual customer by third parties for use of our services as part of service vouchers.
+This also happens when you are registered as a contact for our services by your company or organisation.

-We can also compile your data if it has been made publically accessible, or if you did this yourself on public/social media (e.g. LinkedIn) and this indicates that you are the right contact for us to interview as part of our service.
+We can also compile your data if it has been made publically accessible, when these are accessible in commercial databases compiled by organisations that we work with, or if you did this yourself on public/social media (e.g. LinkedIn) and this indicates that you are the right contact for us to interview as part of our service.

 We compile your personal details for the objectives mentioned below and will not use this data for other purposes without informing you in advance and, if necessary, asking your permission.

-We use your data as part of the instruction and realisation of our HR services for you or for your company or organisation, for the introduction and realisation of our service voucher activities, for the introduction and realisation of joint projects or partnerships, for the advocacy of Randstad’s interests, or as part of your service as a supplier or consultant.
+We use your data as part of the instruction and realisation of our HR services for you or for your company or organisation, for the introduction and realisation of joint projects or partnerships, for the advocacy of Randstad’s interests, or as part of your service as a supplier or consultant.

 More specifically, we use your personal details to, as the case may be,